wkhere/stackless/Doc/library/os.rst

 .. function:: chown(path, uid, gid)

    Change the owner and group id of *path* to the numeric *uid* and *gid*.
 To leave one of the ids unchanged, set it to -1.

    Availability: Unix.

 .. function:: lchflags(path, flags)

    Set the flags of *path* to the numeric *flags*, like :func:`chflags`, but do not follow symbolic links.

    Availability: Unix.

 .. function:: lchmod(path, mode)

    Change the mode of *path* to the numeric *mode*.
 If path is a symlink, this affects the symlink rather than the target.
 See the docs for :func:`chmod` for possible values of *mode*.

    Availability: Unix.

 .. function:: lchown(path, uid, gid)

    Change the owner and group id of *path* to the numeric *uid* and *gid*.
 This function will not follow symbolic links.

    Availability: Unix.

 .. function:: link(source, link_name)

    Create a hard link pointing to *source* named *link_name*.

-Availability:
+   Availability: Unix, Windows.

-   Unix.
+   .. versionchanged:: 3.2
+      Added Windows support.

-.. function:: listdir(path)
+.. function:: listdir(path='.')

-   Return a list containing the names of the entries in the directory given by *path*.
+   Return a list containing the names of the entries in the directory given by *path* (default: ``'.'``).
 The list is in arbitrary order.
 It does not include the special entries ``'.'`` and ``'..'`` even if they are present in the directory.

+   This function can be called with a bytes or string argument, and returns filenames of the same datatype.

    Availability: Unix, Windows.

-   This function can be called with a bytes or string argument, and returns filenames of the same datatype.
+   .. versionchanged:: 3.2
+      The *path* parameter became optional.

 .. function:: lstat(path)

    Like :func:`stat`, but do not follow symbolic links.
-This is an alias for :func:`stat` on platforms that do not support symbolic links, such as Windows.
+This is an alias for :func:`stat` on platforms that do not support symbolic links.

+   .. versionchanged:: 3.2
+      Added support for Windows 6.0 (Vista) symbolic links.

 .. function:: mkfifo(path[, mode])

    Create a FIFO (a named pipe) named *path* with numeric mode *mode*.
 The default *mode* is ``0o666`` (octal).
 The current umask value is first masked out from the mode.
-Availability: Unix.

    FIFOs are pipes that can be accessed like regular files.
 FIFOs exist until they are deleted (for example with :func:`os.unlink`).
 Generally, FIFOs are used as